 Kate reads slowly and makes notes in the margins of her books.
 She’s a fan of fiction, short stories, art books and children’s picture books.
 Some favourite authors are Anais Nin, Jeanette Winterson, Haruki Murakami and Miranda July.
 Kate likes finding the shared love of an author with someone or introducing people to new writers they haven’t heard of.
 She’s particularly interested in Japanese and erotic fiction (not necessarily at the same time).
 When she’s not at the bookstore she’s at her studio working on new creations for her Honors degree in Sculpture.

 Annie has been getting in trouble from an early age for reading in the dark.
 She is a bit better at controlling herself these days, but is still sometimes known for reading past sundown.
 She has degrees in English, Psychology, French and Professional Communications and was Co-Director of the National Young Writers’ Festival in 2016 and 2017.

-Annie has worked with Adelaide Writers’ Week, regularly contributes to a bookish podcast, Books on the Go and reviews children’s book for Books+Publishing.
+Annie has worked with Adelaide Writers’ Week, regularly contributes to a bookish podcast, Books on the Go and reviews children’s books for Books+Publishing.
 She likes good books and soft textiles, little dogs and bright colours, writing that makes you double take and art of all kinds.
-She

 Faith has succeeded Elizabeth as the world’s best book keeper.
 The transition was so seamless that you are probably still unaware that either of them exist.